visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Exponent Function (``exp()``) : ``exp(expr0)``
-    Creates a new expression which is everywhere *e* (base of the natural logorithm) raised to the power of its argument.
+    Creates a new expression which is everywhere *e* (base of the natural logarithm) raised to the power of its argument.

 .. _Floor_Expression_Function: